 www.topoftherocknyc.com

-The observation deck atop historic “30 Rock” building is frequently described as providing better New York views than the Empire State Building.
+The observation deck atop the historic “30 Rock” building is frequently described as providing better New York views than the Empire State Building.
 Indeed, with a much larger viewing area across three levels, it’s hard to disagree.
 Although the Empire State Building is slightly taller, the morning crowds are routinely smaller at the Top of the Rock.
 If that’s not enough, Rockefeller Center has other attractions to see.
-Specifically, visitors can see the famous Rink, dine at Rock Center Café or see an event at Radio City Music Hall.
+Specifically, visitors can see the famous Rink, dine at Rock Center Café, or catch an event at Radio City Music Hall.
 There are also live tapings of NBC’s Today Show at Today Plaza.

 Related: Attractions You Can See With A Seattle CityPASS